Nagavaishnavi04/Colorization_Project/Task 1/read.md

 # Task 1 - Visualizing the Colorization Process

 ## 📌 Objective
-This task demonstrates the process of colorizing grayscale images using a CNN-based model.
-The key focus is to **visualize intermediate stages** of the colorization process to understand how the model progressively adds color.
+Visualizing the Colorization Process.
+Description: Visualize the intermediate stages of your model's colorization process to better understand how the image transitions from grayscale to color.
+Guidelines: Use visual tools to demonstrate how colorization progresses across your model's layers or stages.
+GUI is not necessary.

 ## 🛠️ Files Included
-- `model_training.ipynb`: Jupyter notebook for preprocessing, training, and visualization.
+- `Task1.ipynb`: Jupyter notebook for preprocessing, training, and visualization.
 - `sample_images/`: Folder with grayscale test images.
 - `requirements.txt`: List of dependencies.